1.4 — Variable assignment and initialization

 Best practice

-int width {}; // value initialization / zero initialization to value 0
+int width {}; // value-initialization / zero-initialization to value 0

 Q: When should I initialize with { 0 } vs {}?

-std::cout << x; // we're using that zero value
+std::cout << x; // we're using that 0 value here

 int x {}; // value initialization

-std::cin >> x; // we're immediately replacing that value
+std::cin >> x; // we're immediately replacing that value so an explicit 0 would be meaningless

 Initialize your variables

 Initialize your variables upon creation.
-You may eventually find cases where you want to ignore this advice for a specific reason (e.g. a performance critical section of code that uses a lot of variables), and that’s okay, as long the choice is made deliberately.
+You may eventually find cases where you want to ignore this advice for a specific reason (e.g. a performance critical section of code that uses a lot of variables), and that’s okay, as long as the choice is made deliberately.

 For more discussion on this topic, Bjarne Stroustrup (creator of C++) and Herb Sutter (C++ expert) make this recommendation themselves here.